Human Trafficking Victims

 CE Course Objectives

-1. Summarize what federal actions must occur in order to reach the goal of developing evidence-based approaches.
+1. Summarize 2 federal actions that must occur in order to reach the goal of developing evidence-based approaches.

-2. Explain how many people become victims of human trafficking.
+2. Explain the main reason vulnerable populations become victims of human trafficking.

 3. Compare and contrast victim-centered and trauma-informed approaches.